Symbols & Narrative

 Symbols and narrative - intuitive art paintings by Leonoor Ruigrok

-The following text is a literary reflection by Karin Melis, written in response to my artistic process and the symbolism of the hare.
+The following text is a literary reflection by author Karin Melis, written in response to my artistic process and the symbolism of the hare.

 Moving in the liminal